drm317/SpringBootCQRSEventSourcingReference/integration-test/README.md

 ./gradlew integration-test:integrationTest
 ```

-The architecture makes use of a design pattern called 'event sourcing' with 'eventual consistency'.
+The architecture makes use of a design pattern called 'Event Sourcing' with 'Eventual Consistency'.
 There is a delay between each test to allow for event messages to propagate from the command service to the query service.